Training-Conditional Coverage Bounds under Covariate Shift: Introduction

 or its asymptotic variants.
 Roughly speaking, this guarantee means that the $(1-\alpha)$-level coverage lower bounds hold for a \emph{generic} dataset.

-For the \emph{$K$-fold CV+} with $m$ samples in each fold, the conditional coverage bound is established in~\citet{bian2023training}.
-They have also shown that distribution-free training-conditional guarantees for full conformal and \emph{jackknife+} methods are impossible without further assumptions; in particular, they conjectured that a certain form of algorithmic stability is needed for full conformal and jackknife+.
-Recently, \citet{liang2023algorithmic} proposed conditional coverage bounds for jackknife+ and full conformal prediction sets under the assumption that the training algorithm is symmetric and satisfies certain stability conditions (see Section~\ref{ridg} for more details).
+Recently, \citet{barber2021predictive} proposed modified versions of jackknife and cross validation (CV), namely \emph{jackknife+} and \emph{CV+}, which can be used to compute conformal prediction sets.
+For the $K$-fold CV+ with $\ell$ samples in each fold, the training-conditional coverage bound is established in~\citet{bian2023training}.
+Additionally, \citet{liang2023algorithmic} proposed training-conditional coverage bounds for jackknife+ and full conformal prediction sets under the assumption that the training algorithm is symmetric and satisfies certain stability conditions (see Section~\ref{ridg} for more details).
 In this line of research, samples are assumed to be i.i.d., which is not only exchangeable but also ergodic and admits some nice concentration properties.
 However, this assumption can be violated in the application.
 In particular, the input data distribution during deployment can differ from the distribution observed during training.
 This phenomenon is called \emph{distribution shift} and it is a crucial problem in trustworthy machine learning (see Section~\ref{sec:shift}).
-In this regard, split and full conformal prediction methods as the central methods for distribution-free uncertainty quantification of black-box models have recently been extended to handle a popular type of distribution shift called \emph{covariate shift}~\citet{tibshirani2019conformal}.
+In this regard, split and full conformal prediction methods as the central methods for distribution-free uncertainty quantification of black-box models have recently been extended to handle a popular type of distribution shift called \emph{covariate shift}~\citep{tibshirani2019conformal}.
 In the covariate shift setting, the distribution of covariates in the test data differs from the one observed in the training data, but, the conditional distribution of the response given the features remains the same across the training and test populations.
 A similar extension has been made for the jackknife+ method~\citet{prinster2022jaws}.